(If you’re wondering who Mike Landry is, click here…)

 Beyond my day-to-day work as a school division chaplain, I am privileged to accept invitations to speak in churches and schools across Western Canada (and as far away as Florida!)
 After more than two decades spent in ministry, it’s difficult to name all of the themes I’m comfortable speaking about.
 While I’ve listed some of my favourite topics below, I usually prepare each talk for the specific group that has invited me to serve.
 This means that if you already have a theme chosen, that works too!

 If you want to check on my availability or have any other questions before reading on, please click here to get the conversation started.
-My calendar of recent & upcoming events is also available by clicking here.

 How Might I Serve you?